GeyserMC/GeyserWiki/_docs/geyser/packs.md

 #### Sending local packs
 The easiest way to send resource packs to Bedrock players is by putting the Bedrock edition resource pack, either as a `.zip` or `.mcpack` file, into Geyser's `packs` folder.

-Location of the packs folder:
+Location of the 'packs' folder:
-- Fabric/NeoForge: `/config/Geyser-xxx/packs/`
+- Fabric/NeoForge: `/config/Geyser-<platform>/packs/`
+- Geyser Standalone: '/packs/' at the root directory
-- Other platforms: `/plugins/Geyser-xxx/packs/`
+- Other platforms: `/plugins/Geyser-<platform>/packs/`

 After restarting the server (or reloading Geyser), players that connect will receive all packs that are in that folder.